HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Data/VIEW_TABLE_FORMAT.md

 ```
 #include <viewfmt.h>
 ```

+**Definition :**

+typedef struct {
+   VIEW_FORMAT_HEADER Header;
+   WORD Columns;            /* Number of columns */ WORD ItemSequenceNumber; /* Seq. number for unique item names */ WORD Flags;              /* (see VIEW_TABLE_xxx) */
+   WORD Flags2;             /* Flags */
+} VIEW_TABLE_FORMAT;

 **Description :**

 This structure contains the view table format descriptor.
-All view notes contain a $VIEWFORMAT item (also known as a "View Table Format" item).
-A
-$VIEWFORMAT item is an item of TYPE_VIEW_FORMAT with item name VIEW_VIEW_FORMAT_ITEM.
+All view notes contain a $VIEWFORMAT item (also known as a &quot;View Table Format&quot; item).
+A $VIEWFORMAT item is an item of TYPE_VIEW_FORMAT with item name VIEW_VIEW_FORMAT_ITEM.
 The item value of a $VIEWFORMAT item consists of a single VIEW_TABLE_FORMAT structure, followed by one VIEW_COLUMN_FORMAT structure for each column, followed by an  item name/formula/column title set for each column, followed by a VIEW_TABLE_FORMAT2 structure, followed by one VIEW_COLUMN_FORMAT2 structure for each column, followed by a VIEW_TABLE_FORMAT3 structure.

 **Sample Usage :**
 ```